November 04, 2012

 Why she cannot see her socks on the living-room floor, I cannot explain.

 In any case, when I heard the annular eclipse would pass through Albuquerque, I packed up all the Rittenhousen for an adventure.
-We would meet Aunt #2 in the early afternoon, have lunch, view the eclipse, then crash at an airport hotel.
+We would meet Aunt #2 (we have 5) in the early afternoon, have lunch, view the eclipse, then crash at an airport hotel.

 A winning plan, with the only variable being how much of Albuquerque (and, for that matter, North America) we would have to compete with for a good viewing spot.
 Surely, Bernalillo County would make room for us.